QuantumMechanics/XEMsign/README.md

 # XEMsign

 XEMsign check every n minutes for transactions initiated by XEMsend.
-The program signs transactions only if they meet requierements set in access.json
+The program signs transactions only if they meet requirements set in access.json

 You need to insert correct informations inside access.json:<br>
 All addresses must be in the "NAMOAVHFVPJ6FP32YP2GCM64WSRMKXA5KKYWWHPY" format.
 NO "-".